doomedraven/VirusTotalApi/README.md

 Before using the tool you must set your api key in one of this file:
 * Home Dicrectory:
     * __~.vtapi__, __~vtapi.conf__
-* or currect directory where vt script placed
+* or current directory where vt script placed
     * __.vtapi__, __vtapi.conf__

 * ~.vtapi file content: